ROCK 'N' ROLL - LOS ANGELES

 Any valuable items NOT claimed at the finish by 3 pm will be trucked back to our San Diego office.
 To claim a lost item after the event, please contact Competitor Group at 800-311-1255.

 Race timing is by Sportstats using chip on the bib technology which will automatically record participants’ times at the start, at certain splits along the courses and at the finish.
-The ChronoTrack system uses a disposable tag, called a D-Tag, which allows you to walk away from the finish without the need to have your tag collected.
+Sportstats will be using disposable tags, glued onto your race bib, which allows you to walk away from the finish without the need to have your tag collected.

-PLEASE NOTE: All participants in this race must wear the ChronoTrack timing tag on your shoe in order to have their times recorded.
+Please Note: All participants in the race must wear their race bib with the tag intact in order to have their times recorded.
 No bib = no time!
 Please make sure the race bib is pinned at torso height at the front and is visible throughout the race.

 In 2018 we have an all new app that includes real time-runner tracking.
 Share this with your friends, family and fans so they can track your progress on race day.